Contribution to the environmental objectives of Peru II

 Politischer Träger: Ministry of Environment (Ministerio del Ambiente – MINAM)

 Gesamtlaufzeit: 2017 to 2021

 Peru has been experiencing significant economic growth for more than two decades.
 However, environmental standards and biodiversity conservation have not been considered to an adequate extent in this context.
 In many areas, unsustainable production methods are causing the degradation of ecosystems and destroying the natural resources on which livelihoods depend.
 The effects on forests are particularly severe.
 Climate change and more frequent extreme weather events are compounding these negative impacts, exacerbating the country’s environmental challenges and its social and economic conflicts.
 The 45 per cent of rural population that still lives below the poverty line is particularly affected, but environmental degradation is increasingly undermining quality of life in urban areas as well.

-Peru has therefore set ambitious goals for climate change mitigation and biodiversity conservation.
-This includes implementing the OECD’s recommendations, its own Nationally Determined Contributions (NDCs) and the Aichi Targets adopted within the framework of the Convention on Biological Diversity (CBD).
-At country level, environmental priorities are set out in the National Environmental Action Plan, the National Environmental Action Agenda, the National Climate Change Strategy and the National Biodiversity Strategy.
+Peru has therefore committed itself to ambitious goals for climate change mitigation and biodiversity conservation.
+This includes implementing the recommendations of the OECD environmental performances reviews, its own Nationally Determined Contributions (NDCs) and the Aichi Targets adopted within the framework of the Convention on Biological Diversity (CBD).
+At country level, environmental priorities are set out in the National Environmental Action Plan, the Environmental Action Agenda, the Climate Change Strategy and the Biodiversity Strategy.

 The project aims to improve environmental governance and management, the conservation and sustainable use of biodiversity, and sustainable forest management.

 ProAmbiente II strengthens Peru’s steering and implementation capacities for effective environmental and forest governance at national and regional level and promotes linkage between environmental policy and other relevant policy fields.